 Will my medical condition be reviewed?

 If you receive Social Security Disability benefits, the SSA will review your medical condition from time to time.
 This review is to ensure that you continue to have a qualifying legal disability.
-The frequency of these reviews ranges from six months to seven years and will depend on the nature and severity of your medical condition as well as whether it is expected to improve.
+The frequency of these reviews ranges from 6 months to 7 years and will depend on the nature and severity of your medical condition as well as whether it is expected to improve.

 When the SSA determines it is time for a medical review, you will receive a letter in the mail.
 At the review you’ll be asked to provide patient records for hospitals and medical offices that have treated you since you were awarded benefits (or since your last review).
 If you’ve worked at all during that time period, you will also need to provide information about the dates you worked, the pay you received, and the kind of work you did.

 Should I worry about my benefits ending?